vibrantemerald2367-tech/VEXV5-RobotCode-Resources/README.md

 This repository contains VEX robotics competition code for both autonomous and driver control periods.
 These programs were developed for robots (using VEX V5 hardware) of various VEX competition seasons and showcase different robotic functionalities and strategies.

-## 🤖 Autonomous Programs (please note that individual number values may vary based on individual motor inaccuracies, use this as reference only)
+## 🤖 Autonomous Programs (please note that individual number values may vary based on individual motor inaccuracies, use the programs as reference only)

 ### Features
 - **Pre-programmed routines** for competition matches